 Exact Audio Copy is the free option, and it's so good, many audiophiles prefer it to its paid-for counterpart.
-It takes a little time to set up (audiophile forum Head-Fi has an excellent guide to get your started) but the results are worth it.
+It takes a while to set up, so we've put together a full guide to get you started.

 EAC employs a technology called AccurateRip, which uses data from users around the world to detect whether your rips are totally free from errors.
 No CD or DVD drive is perfect, and many will insert periods of silence into audio tracks where errors occur, so this verification is essential for making 1:1 copies of your discs.

 EAC can also find metadata for your music from four different sources (complete with album art), rename files automatically, and normalize audio as it's processed.
 If you have the time to invest, you couldn't wish for more.

 A premium CD ripper that makes archiving and encoding music a breeze

 dBpoweramp is a premium CD ripper (a license costs £32/US$39/AU$39 for a single PC), but you can try it free for 21 days to make sure it's the tool for you before buying.